 Ellyn also helps parents recognize their own relationships with food and weight that could be affecting how they feed their child.
 We as parents should never bribe our children to do something by offering them food in return.
 We should never force our child to eat, or punish them if they do not eat.
 It is important to maintain a positive attitude around food and feeding as we parent our child.
 If a child wants to eat her French fries before her broccoli, she should be allowed to do this.

 I love this book, and would recommend this to any parent.
 It has been such a valuable tool for me in raising my children and allowing them to feel happy, calm and confident in their eating, something that we as adults seem to lose along the way.

-If your child is a “picky eater”, you may benefit from some personalized nutrition counseling from me.
-Contact us at email@example.com.
+If your child is a “picky eater”, you may benefit from some personalized nutrition counseling from our team of registered dietitians.
+Contact us at [email protected].